CharaChorder/docs/docs/CharaChorder Two.rst

   :alt: CC2 Travel Case

-Once you unzip the travel case, you’ll meet your shiny, new CharaChorder One.
+Once you unzip the travel case, you’ll meet your shiny, new CharaChorder Two.
 The CC2 consists of two halves, each one having nine 3D switches, held together by a machined aluminum center bar.

 The Halves
 ~~~~~~~~~~